-Generally, an archaeology bachelor's degree program prepares students to work in a lab or to complete a graduate-level program in the field.
-Students in these programs usually must complete coursework in:
+Generally, an archaeology bachelor's degree program prepares students to work in a lab or continue on to a graduate program.
+Most involve fieldwork and lab components, as well as a research project.

 Master of Arts in Archaeology

-Archaeology master's degree programs typically allow students to specialize in a specific archaeological field.
+Archaeology master's degree programs typically allow deeper specialization.
 Available concentrations may include African prehistoric archaeology, old world archaeology or new world historical archaeology.
-Most programs include comprehensive exams and require students write a thesis or complete a master's project.
-Graduates of these programs may be prepared for careers in museum curation or historic preservation.
-Courses found in a master's degree program might include:
+Most programs include comprehensive exams and require a thesis or completion of a master's project.
+Graduates may be prepared for careers in museum curation or historic preservation.

 Doctor of Philosophy in Archaeology

 Doctoral programs in archaeology train students to become researchers, educators or museum curators.
-Students in these programs complete courses, fieldwork and laboratory work in their specialties, and receive additional training in quantitative methods, biology and physical science.
+Students complete courses, fieldwork and laboratory work in their specialties, and receive additional training in quantitative methods, biology and physical science.
 Students must pass qualifying exams and complete a dissertation.
 These programs take 4-6 years to complete.
-Coursework might include:

 Archaeology programs are a mix of science and history, teaching students how to recognize, assess and care for physical remnants of the past.
 Many archaeology students go on to complete graduate degrees due to the academic nature of the field, leading them to work at educational or research-based institutions.